ysaakpr/rex/README.md

-# UTM Backend - User & Tenant Management System
+# Rex

+> Happily developed with Cursor and Claude-4.5 🎉

-A comprehensive, production-ready Go backend system for managing multi-tenant applications with authentication, RBAC (Role-Based Access Control), and background job processing.
+**A comprehensive, production-ready Go backend system for managing multi-tenant applications with authentication, RBAC (Role-Based Access Control), and background job processing.**

 ## 🚀 Features